siemens/ix/packages/documentation/docs/controls/_chip_styleguide.md

 ## Dos and Don'ts:

-- Tagging and Categorization: Do labeling and classifying various items or products across different industries, facilitating easier tracking and organization.
+- Do use chips for tagging and categorization, allowing users to easily organize and filter content.
+For example, in a recipe app, chips can be used to categorize recipes by dietary preferences (e.g., vegan, gluten-free).

-- Label text: Do label text effectively using chips, allowing for organized and structured information management.
+- Do ensure proper color contrast between the chip background and the text/icon to improve readability.
+For instance, using a dark-colored chip with light-colored text/icons ensures accessibility for users with visual impairments.

-- Filtering and Sorting: Do manag and organize various items or data in a structured manner across different applications and industries.
+- Do consider the size and spacing of chips to ensure they are easy to tap or click on mobile and desktop interfaces.

-- Overuse: Don`ts overuse chips to ensure a balanced and effective application of the resource in your system or process.
+- Don't use chips with unclear purposes or labels.
+For example, using generic labels like "Option 1" or "Miscellaneous" can confuse users and make it difficult for them to understand the purpose of the chip.

-- Unclear Purpose: Don`ts use chips for unclear purposes, as this can lead to inefficiency and confusion within the system.
+- Don't overuse chips, as it can lead to a cluttered interface and overwhelm users.
+For instance, in a messaging app, using chips for every single message could make the conversation hard to read and navigate.